davidbolivar/davidbolivar/README.md

 Backend Developer studying for [Full Stack Javascript Developer](https://www.coderhouse.com/online/carrera-online-desarrollo-fullstack) at [Coder House](https://www.coderhouse.com) academy.

-In a few words, I could define myself as an entrepreneur, proactive, determined and collaborative.
-I like to innovate, improve and automate processes and activities.

 ### Technologies, frameworks and tools with which I have worked:
 - HTML
 - CSS - Sass - Bootstrap